 - to try out any alternative offer of suitable work for four weeks; and

-- to take reasonable time off, with pay, to look for alternative work or training.
+- to take reasonable time off, with pay, to look for alternative work or training (only employees who have worked for their employer for two years have this right).

-In addition employees with more than two years' service are entitled to a redundancy payment.
+In addition, employees with at least two years' service are entitled to a redundancy payment.